mjcleme/firebasauth/README.md

 5. Log into github and go to "settings" by clicking on your picture in the upper right corner.

-6. Select "Oath Applications" in the bottom left of the page.
+6. Select "Developer Settings at the bottom left", then select "OAuth Apps" and "New OAuth App".

-7. Select "Register a new Application" in the upper right.
-Enter
+7. Enter
 ..  a.
 "Application name"=firebaseauth
 ..  b.
 "Homepage URL"=http://yourserver:3000/auth.html
 ..  c.
 "Application description"=Firebase Auth Test